MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

   enables delegation of operational authority for an origin within the DNS to an alternate name.

-Additional goals specific to HTTPSSVC and the HTTPS use-case include:
+Additional goals specific to HTTPS RRs and the HTTPS use-case include:

 * Connect directly to {{!HTTP3=I-D.draft-ietf-quic-http-20}} (QUIC transport) alternative service endpoints